mapbox/mbtiles-spec/1.1/spec.md

 One row in `metadata` is **suggested** and, if provided, may enhance performance.

 * `bounds`: The maximum extent of the rendered map area.
 Bounds must define an area covered by all zoom levels.
 The bounds are represented in `WGS:84` - latitude and longitude values, in the OpenLayers Bounds format - **left, bottom, right, top**.
 Example of the full earth: `-180.0,-85,180,85`.

+Several additional keys are supported for tilesets that implement UTFGrid-based interaction.
+See `interaction.md`.

 ### Tiles